ianoflynnautomation/terraform-private-aks-cluster-cicd-runners/README.md

   - `main.tf`: Top-level modules and resources.
   - `variables.tf`: Inputs with sensible defaults (location, AKS sizing, networking, features).
   - `modules/*`: Reusable Terraform modules for AKS, VNet, node pools, LA workspace, Key Vault, etc.
+- `github-arc-runner/`: Helm chart for GitHub Actions ARC runners with node selector and tolerations for the dedicated runner node pool.
+- `gitlab-runner/`: Helm chart for GitLab runners with node selector and tolerations for the dedicated runner node pool.
 - `.github/workflows/`
   - `azure-dev.yml`: Provisions on push to `main` (and manual dispatch) using azd + OIDC.
   - `azure-dev-down.yml`: Destroys on manual dispatch using azd.